2022 Duck season arrangements

-Please note that wetlands, or parts of wetlands, may be closed to hunting, or only permit restricted hunting activity.
-For details visit Wetland closures – 2021 duck season.
+Please note that wetlands, or parts of wetlands, may be closed to hunting, at various times of the season.
+Some hunting activity (e.g. hunting from a boat) may be restricted at certain wetlands.
+For details, visit Wetland closures – 2022 duck season.

-The Victorian Government announced the following arrangements for the 2021 duck hunting season.
+The Victorian Government announced the following arrangements for the 2022 duck hunting season:

 Bag limits (modified)

-Daily bag limit of five game ducks per day for the entire season.
+Daily bag limit of four game ducks per day for the entire season.

 Hunting the Blue-winged Shoveler is prohibited for the entire season.